 Executes traces stored in the Trace Manager.
 If no trace is specified, last registered trace is executed.
 Traces are not required to be complete.
-Upon successful termination, a new complete trace is registered in the Trace Manager.
+Upon succesful termination, a new complete trace is registered in the Trace Manager.

--A Verbosely prints traces execution steps. -a Prints all the currently stored traces. -r Performs restart on complete states.
-When a complete state (i.e. a state which is non-ambiguously determined by a complete assignment to state variables) is encountered, the reexecution algorithm is re-initialized, thus reducing computation time. -m Pipes the output through the program specified by the \texttt{PAGER} shell variable if defined, else through the UNIX command "more". -o output-file Writes the output generated by the command to output-file. -e engine Selects an engine for trace re-execution.
+Verbosely prints traces execution steps.
+Prints all the currently stored traces.
+Performs restart on complete states.
+When a complete state (i.e. a state which is non-ambiguosly determined by a com- plete assignment to state variables) is encountered, the re- execution algorithm is re-initialized, thus reducing compu- tation time.
+Pipes the output through the program specified by the PAGER shell variable if defined, else through the UNIX command "more".
+Writes the output generated by the command to output-file.
+Selects an engine for trace re-execution.
 It must be one of 'bdd', 'sat' or 'smt'.
+The (ordinal) identifier number of the trace to be printed.
+This must be the last argument of the command.
+Omitting the trace number causes the most recently generated trace to be executed.